Eat Carbs, Earn Carbs. One of the best Dining cards for serious miles chasers.

 |

-The Hong Leong Bank Visa Infinite will earn 1.0 MPR on Dining, uncapped, with no minimum spend.
+The Hong Leong Bank Visa Infinite earns 1.0 MPR on Dining, uncapped, with no minimum spend.
 That makes it the highest earning rate card for Dining in Malaysia right now.
-In return, the local spend rate drops to 0.16 MPR.

 Who is this card for?